Most people know a pimento pepper as the little red fruit stuffed in green olives, but it can also provide all sorts of unexpected health benefits.

 |Fatty acids, total polyunsaturated [g]||0.16|

 Pimento peppers have many amazing benefits.
 Let us take a look at them in detail below.

-- Pimento peppers are an excellent source of vitamin C, which is shown to be beneficial in preventing some types of cancer and boosting the strength of the immune system.
+- Pimento peppers are an excellent source of vitamin C, which is shown to be beneficial in boosting the strength of the immune system.

 - Pimento peppers’ high iron content may also explain why they work to alleviate restless leg syndrome.